 7. “Egg”-in-a-Nest Stuffed Peanut Butter Cookie Dough Bites – Averie Cooks

 Talk about easy, you don’t even have to turn on the stove or the oven.
 You don’t even have to dirty the food processor either.
 You can make these in about 10 minutes or so in a single bowl.
 These remind me of elementary school.
-For lunch the lunch ladies made these almost every day, minus the almonds of course.
+For school the lunch ladies made these almost every day, minus the almonds of course.
 The problem was the lunch ladies seriously, no exaggerating made them almost every day.
 Rare was the day when they didn’t make them.
-To make and understatement, I got sick of them.
+To make an understatement, I got sick of them.
 But now many years later, I have fond memories and kinda miss them.
 I think I’ll make these for our Easter party this year.

 8. Lemon Cookies Nests – Fearless Dining

 These cute little nests are pretty fun and easy to make.
 You just mix up the cookie dough, mold it around the inside of a muffin pan.
 Then you bake it and when they’re cool you decorate them.
 You start by putting some coconut in the bottom, then frosting around the outside edge.
 Put some jelly beans and a little peeps chick on top.
 I think the kids could have a lot of fun helping to make these.
 Making them could be a lot more fun than eating them.
 Well, maybe not.